Boost Your ADHD IQ: Latest Diagnosis and Treatment Guidelines

 The paradigm of a sleepy ADHD brain also sheds light on why so many people with the disorder are restless and fidgety, as constant activity may be a struggle to stay alert.
 Some experts use this model to explain why many people with ADHD tease and demand to get a rise out of others, as conflicts can be energizing.
 It takes time to understand the nature of the underlying problems linked to ADHD, which vary among people diagnosed with it and affect everyone differently in different environments and over a single day or year.

 What are the long-term consequences of ADHD for females?

 There’s no longer any question that women experience ADHD at much higher rates than were previously assumed.
 Beyond the sheer number of new diagnoses is the fact that prescriptions for ADHD medications are now rising faster for adult women than for any other segment of the population.
 Even though there are few long-term studies of girls with ADHD followed into adulthood, besides Hinshaw’s research, a sufficient number of girls with ADHD have been studied to yield a picture of the female version of the disorder.

-> During childhood, girls meeting rigorous criteria for ADHD show serious behavioral, academic, and interpersonal problems, on a par with those of boys.
-Girls are less likely than boys to act out aggressively but more likely to suffer depression, anxiety, and related “internalizing” problems.
+During childhood, girls meeting rigorous criteria for ADHD show serious behavioral, academic, and interpersonal problems, on a par with those of boys.
+Girls are less likely than boys to act out aggressively but more likely to suffer mood disorders, anxiety, and related “internalizing” problems.